Expanding Capacity for an In-use EVS Disk

 The disk list page is displayed.

-• If you need to view the server information, perform the following procedure:
+• If yes, perform the following procedure:

 1. In the disk list, click the name of the to-be-expanded disk.